angular/angular/packages/core/schematics/ng-generate/standalone-migration/README.md

 * `mode` - Configures the mode that migration should run in.
 The different modes are clarified further down in this document.
 * `path` - Relative path within the project that the migration should apply to.
-Can be used to migrate specific subdirectories individually.
+Can be used to migrate specific sub-directories individually.
 Defaults to the project root.

 ## Migration flow
 The standalone migration involves multiple distinct operations, and as such has to be run multiple times.
 Authors should verify that the app still works between each of the steps.
-If the application is large, it can be easier to use the `path` option to migrate specific subsections of the app individually.
+If the application is large, it can be easier to use the `path` option to migrate specific sub-sections of the app individually.

 **Note:** The schematic often needs to generate new code or copy existing code to different places.